Simple Project Management Software For IT & Marketing Teams

 A Project Scope document a part of the project plan that details WHAT work must be done.
 It outlines the functions, features, and deliverables of the project work.

-Who Writes Project Scope, Project Management Blog
+Who Writes Project Scope

 This scope document is specially curated for those who need present or future references for your project.
 It’s usually a lengthy bunch of pages that includes almost everything the project entails.